pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-02-list-your-item.markdown

 ### Category {#listing-category-attribute}

 Sellers must define a category in MercadoLibre site.
 This attribute is mandatory and only accepts pre-defined id's.
 For more information about category details see [categories documentation](/category-introduction).
-If you need to know which is the best category for your item see [defining best category for an item](/choose-category-for-an-item) section.

 {% highlight javascript %}
 {